electrocucaracha/openstack-multinode/doc/src/neutron/network_types.md

 manage networks without involving administrators.

-- These networks are entirely virtual and require virtual routers to interact with provider and external networks such as the Internet.
+- These networks are entirely virtual and require virtual routers to interact with provider and external networks such as the internet.
 - Usually provide DHCP and metadata services to instances.
 - In most cases, self-service networks use overlay protocols such as VXLAN or GRE because they can support many more networks than layer-2 segmentation using